How to Save Your Smile, Your Health and Your Money on World Oral Health Day

 - Dental schools are a great option for lower-cost dental treatment.
 You’ll get a nice discount in exchange for giving students real teeth to work on (under supervision).
 Everybody wins!

-- Don’t try to DIY your own metal braces.
-Instead consider straightening your teeth with invisible aligners – no routine orthodontic check-ups required.
+- Consider straightening your teeth with invisible aligners – no routine orthodontic check-ups required.

 - You could save a bundle on dental bills by signing up for a dental savings plan or asking the dentist for a discount.